junxit/us-congress-bills-116/bill.md

     - **(C)** interdisciplinary research centers that are organized to investigate basic research questions, carry out technology development and demonstration activities, and increase understanding of how to scale up engineering biology processes, including biomanufacturing;
   - **(2)** sustained support for databases and related tools, including—
     - **(A)** support for curated genomics, epigenomics, and all other relevant omics databases, including plant and microbial databases, that are available to researchers to carry out engineering biology research;
-    - **(B)** development of standards for such databases, including for curation, interoperability, and protection of privacy and security; and
+    - **(B)** development of standards for such databases, including for curation, interoperability, and protection of privacy and security;
     - **(C)** support for the development of computational tools, including artificial intelligence tools, that can accelerate research and innovation using such databases; and
     - **(D)** an inventory and assessment of all Federal government omics databases to identify opportunities for consolidation and inform investment in such databases as critical infrastructure for the engineering biology research enterprise;
   - **(3)** sustained support for the development, optimization, and validation of novel tools and technologies to enable the dynamic study of molecular processes in situ, including through grants to investigators at institutions of higher education and other nonprofit research institutions, and through the Small Business Innovation Research Program and the Small Business Technology Transfer Program, as described in section 9 of the Small Business Act (15 U.S.C.
 638);